anuja-meetoo/SmartEXP3/simulation/static_setting/README.md

 Simulates wireless network selection in a static setting where time-synchronized devices are in the service area throughout the experiment and have access to the same set of wireless networks.
 All devices leverage the same selection approach.

-# Running the simulation
-1. Set the values of the following parameters in the file simulation.py:
-   * number of active devices (numUser).
-   * number of wireless networks in the service area (numNetwork).
-   * total bandwith of each of the wireless networks, separated by an underscore, e.g. "4_7_22" (networkDataRate).
-   * number of simualtion runs to execute (numRun).

-numUser=20
-numNetwork=3
-networkDataRate="4_7_22"	#"11_11_11"
-numRun=100 #25
-numParallelRun=5 #20
-timeStepDuration=15
-maxNumIteration =1200
-beta=0.1
-gainScale=1
-maxTimeStepPrevBlock=8
-saveMinimalDetail=1

-NElistStr="2,4,14" #"6,7,7;7,6,7;7,7,6"
-epsilonEquilibriumListStr="0"
-convergedProb=0.75
-epsilon=7.5

-2. Execute the program by typing './simulation.py' or the command 'python3 simulation.py'.

 # Brief description of files
 A brief description of the files is as follows:
 * wns.py: Simulates the wireless network selection process using different algorithms; some parameters for the algorithms are set in this file.